mcboyd/UserID-ML/README.md

   - Data from 9 subjects is placed in the testing data set
   - While data from the other 9 is placed in the training data set
 - Training class ratio is 90:270 (subject:imposter) by design

+### Random Forest Algorithm
+Will use the TensorFlow class BoostedTreesClassifier as the model.
+Requirements:
+- Separate features and labels with Dataframe.pop()
+- Convert dataframe into Tensor with tf.data.Dataset.from_tensor_slices()
+- Define input function to break data into batches
+- Define evaluate function to run on test data
+- Create model, train, and evaluate